Details Regarding The GRE Physics Subject Test

 - Calculation of Raw Score: Your raw score in the Physics subject test can be postulated by subtracting 1/4th of the total questions answered incorrectly from the sum of total questions answered correctly.
 This initially shows the test takers' raw score.
 This raw score is then converted into a scaled score.

-You must remember that your scaled score in Physics GRE subject test cannot be compared with other subject tests (say Chemistry) as different subject tests measure different skill levels and knowledge.
+You must remember that your scaled score in Physics subject test of GRE cannot be compared with other subject tests (say Chemistry) as different subject tests measure different skill levels and knowledge.
 Remember that your target is scoring high in this subject test, as low scores might not be accepted by many colleges.
-Hence, you should consider prep classes or guide books in case you feel that you cannot manage on your own.
+Hence, you should consider preparatory classes or guide books in case you feel that you cannot manage on your own.

 Terms and Conditions